faizulhai24/cowin-vaccine-slot-checker/README.md

 **This script has been tested with Python version 3.6, 3.8 on Linux/MacOs.
 In case you want to run it with Python 2.7 or Windows, some changes might be required.**

 ## Features:
-1. Find any open slots and print it in the terminal and optionally write to a file
+1. Find any open slots and print it in the terminal and optionally write to a file.
 2. (Optional) Run the script as a cron job (Linux/MacOS) which will periodically check for the slots.
 3. (Optional) Run the script as a cron job (Linux/MacOS), you can get an alert whenever a slot frees up.
+4. (Optional) Run cron_windows.bat (Windows), to periodically check for slots.
+5. (Optional) Open the self registration page when free slots are found for faster registration.
+6. (Optional) Can be configured to check for bot 18+ and 45+ age groups.
+(Default Behaviour)

 The main code is in the file [slot_checker.py](https://github.com/faizulhai24/cowin-vaccine-slot-checker/blob/main/slot_checker.py).
 Rest everything is optional in case you want to run it as a cron job.